albfernandez/jcaptcha/README.md

 Files to add (version is ommited)
 - jcaptcha.jar
-- jcaptcha-api.jar
-- integrations/jcaptcha-integration-simple-servlet.jar
-- lib/filters.jar

-And if you don't have them already:
+And if you don't have it already:
 - lib/commons-logging.jar
-- lib/commons-collections.jar

 Put the reference in your web.xml (checking that the url-pattern path matches up with what you put in your html fragment above):